-Swedavia has a significant environmental impact on nearby surface water and groundwater resources since large, hardened surfaces change conditions for the filtration and concentration of surface water run-off into recipient water bodies.
+Swedavia has a significant environmental impact on nearby surface water and ground-

+Swedavia Annual and Sustainability Report 2024 water resources since large, hardened surfaces change conditions for the filtration and concentration of surface water run-off into recipient water bodies.
 In Swedavia's operational area, the historical use of firefighting foam has left residual contaminants containing PFAS which spread to nearby soil and water.
 Swedavia therefore works actively with the retention and treatment of stormwater, as well as with the identification and separation of streams of pollution that are treated locally in order to reduce the load on nearby surface water and groundwater resources.
 Swedavia is at the cutting edge in evaluating, among other things, pilot trials to assess new technology for treating PFAS and has extensive sampling and mapping activities, which also include the study of environmental quality norms of recipient water bodies.